-This is the third in our series of blog posts on humanity in the image of God (see post 1 by Michael Jensen and post 2 by Brian Rosner).
+This is the third in our series of blog posts on humanity in the image of God.
 In this instalment Peter Adam explains how thinking about the root and nature of human dignity can help us better understand and proclaim the Gospel.

 Why is it that the Bible that it forbids the making of material images or statues of God (Deut.
 5:8-10, Lev.
 26:1)?
 One reason is that we humans ourselves are made to be images of God.
 Humans are meant to be living representations, representatives, reminders of the living God.
 Dumb, blind and inactive idols show that their gods are dumb, blind, and inactive (Ps.
 115:4-8).
 Humans, made in God’s image, can hear, act, rule, see, and speak (Gen. 1:28-2:25).
 As Paul said, “Therefore since we are God’s offspring, we should not think that the divine being is like gold or silver or stone—an image made by man’s design and skill” (Acts 17:29).